madprops/gifmaker/README.md

 ## Defaults

-It's fine tuned to work with the video provided.
+It's fine-tuned to work with the provided video.

 It uses these defaults (defined in `borat.py`):